Author: Adam Obringer

 Fairfax, VA 22030

 This page will be used going forward as an updated journal on the project so visitors can see the progress of the 2017 Community Origami Crane Project.
-We will be updating this page at least once a week and welcome any updates from community members who are participating with us.
+We will be updating this page and welcome any updates from community members who are participating with us.
 You can send us your updates either on our Facebook group page for the project or to [email protected].

 We have a quick update on the deadline for the project.
 As of Friday, we have handed out over 83,000 sheets of origami and we have officially surpassed the halfway point of this community initiative this week.
 Although we are excited to surpass this number, we will be unable to meet our target display date of Oct.
 28. This does not mean we are going to give up!